MuratDev41/Mixtape-Engine-Rework-MacOS/README.md

 # Archipelago Randomizer Configuration / Setup Guide

-Archipelago is a Multiworld Randomizer, meaning it randomizes a bunch of games into one randomizer pool, and it challenges you to conplete all of the games.
+Archipelago is a Multiworld Randomizer, meaning it randomizes a bunch of games into one randomizer pool, and it challenges you to complete all of the games.

 ## How to set up Archipelago with this Engine
 1. Download the latest Engine Build.